VazkiiMods/Botania/doc/omake.md

 * Physical symbols: Fire
 * Likes: Streaming, parties, (ostensibly) spicy foods
 * Dislikes: Trolls, their followers that send them weird messages
-* Image (?)

 Many find Thermalily, a small-time CorporeaNet entertainer, to be hot as hell at first-- before they meet the streamer's fiery temper.
 While they meant to be a variety YouSparker at first, they were soon inspired by the Endoflame's adventures in spice to take on the challenges of sampling various hot-sauces for themself.

 However, despite all their attempts, their spice tolerance has stayed atrocious, and after every sampling they invariably need a five-minute break, often accompanied by loud cursing.

 ## Rosa Arcana
 Idea: TTRPG nerd